Rattlesnakes in New Hampshire

 What Should You Do if You Are Bitten?

 If you or someone you are with has suffered a venomous snakebite, time is of the essence.
-Because the sooner a victim receives antivenom, the less chance the venom in their body has to cause harm.
-In other words, it is important to seek immediate medical treatment.
+The sooner a victim receives antivenom, the less likely the venom in their body will cause harm.
+In other words, it is essential to seek immediate medical treatment.

 Do not attempt to kill the snake for identification purposes.
 This gives the snake a chance to bite you again.
 Also, consider that severed snakeheads can still bite and envenomate and often do.
 If you have a phone, take a photo of the snake.
 Otherwise, get started on your way to the nearest hospital.